Frank G. Zarb School of Business: Degrees

-The Princeton Review identified the Zarb School MBA in marketing among the top 15 programs out of at any college or university based on their Student Opinion Honors for Business Schools.

-Bloomberg Businessweek ranked the Zarb School undergraduate business program 97 out of approximately 1,600 business school programs in the country.

-U.S. News & World Report (2012), ranked the Zarb School of Business 105th (out of 426 graduate business programs) in the U.S. News & World Report annual ranking of full-time master's programs in business.
-In 2017 U.S. News & World Report ranked Hofstra's part-time MBA program #89 and its online MBA program #36.
-The online MBA program was also ranked #15 in the nation by Forbes.
-However, for 2023, U.S. News & World Report has Zarb MBA as Unranked.

 Facilities

 During the summer, the School of Business offers Hofstra students the opportunity to study at Erasmus University in Rotterdam, The Netherlands, and at Hong-Ik University in Seoul, South Korea.
 The business school also has a chapter of Beta Gamma Sigma.
-In January 2005, the Zarb School took a major step toward establishing a trading room, named after alumni member Martin B. Greenberg, by installing 34 Bloomberg terminals.
 One of the newest structures on Hofstra's campus, is the C.V.
 Starr Hall.
 It is named for philanthropist Cornelius Vander Starr.

 Centers and special institutes

 Business students can also participate in scholarly activities like The Merrill Lynch Center.
 This center was enacted to promote and facilitate faculty and student study in the field of international financial services and markets, and to communicate knowledge and information in this field.
 The Center will seek to accomplish this through (a) the interaction of academics and professionals; and (b) an interdisciplinary approach to the study of the Center's areas of interest.
 Other events include the Frank G. Zarb School of Business Executive Speaker Series where numerous business professionals from various, diverse fields are invited to the school to lecture, take part in a question and answer session and share their knowledge/experiences in their area of expertise.